Sanibel vs Marco Island: Which is the Best Vacation Spot on Florida’s Gulf Coast?

 Sanibel vs Marco Island

-When the bridge was built to Sanibel in the 70s (there’s a $6 toll going onto the island), the community fought hard for strict building regulations, and it’s part of what makes the island so charming.
+Sanibel is a very laid back island with a big emphasis on conservation.
+When the bridge was originally built to Sanibel in the 70s, the community fought hard for strict building regulations, and it’s part of what makes the island so charming.
 You won’t find a building on the island taller than the tallest native tree, and more than half of the island is a nature preserve so it’s pretty quiet.

 In terms of sand and water, I think the beaches are fairly similar.
 White sand (with a heavy concentration of shells) and blue water is the norm.
 For me, the standouts are Tigertail Beach on Marco Island and Blind Pass Beach on Sanibel.
 Everything else feels more or less the same.